List of state heritage places in the District Council of Grant: Mingbool homestead and stables

 Mingbool homestead and stables (37.7483°S 140.862020°E) is located in the gazetted locality of Mingbool.
 It was added to the state heritage register on 29 June 1989.
 Its significance is described in 1983 as follows:The homestead consists of several sections of different periods.
 The oldest parts of the house <one being the original kitchen) have painted random rubble stonework.
 These two sections are well separated and are linked by a weatherboard central section.
 Corrugated galvanized iron hipped and gabled roof with gablets.
 Finial to apex of front gable.
 Stone chimneys.
 Bay window with dressed stone surrounds to front of main gable.
 Roof extends into a verandah supported on timber posts.
 The house has recently been altered and the former drawing room converted into the main bedroom.
-After many owners the "Mingbool" Station, founded in the earl y 1840s, was bought in 1877 by Mrs. Joanna Crowe of "Mount Bruce"; it passed from her to her Kirby descendants, who own it to this day.
+After many owners the "Mingbool" Station, founded in the early 1840s, was bought in 1877 by Mrs. Joanna Crowe of "Mount Bruce"; it passed from her to her Kirby descendants, who own it to this day.